Samuel Ryan Curtis: Civil War service

 After Pea Ridge, Curtis' small army moved east and invaded northeast Arkansas, capturing the city of Helena, Arkansas in July.
+While in Helena, his army attracted the attention of many escaped slaves.
+He had authorized the issuance of emancipation papers and it attracted a large number seeking them.
 In September, Curtis was given command of the District of Missouri, but Lincoln was soon forced to reassign him, after Curtis's abolitionist views led to conflict with the governor of Missouri.
 He was reassigned to command the Department of Kansas & Indian Territory.

 In October 1863, his son Major Henry Zarah Curtis, adjutant to Brig.
 Gen. James G. Blunt, was killed by Quantrill's Raiders.
 In this surprise attack at the Battle of Baxter Springs, Quantrill's men wore Federal uniforms and gave no quarter.
 Samuel Curtis named Fort Zarah in memory of his son.

 In 1864, Curtis returned to Missouri, fighting against the Confederate invasion led by Maj.
 Gen. Sterling Price.
 Curtis gathered the forces of his department together, including several regiments of Kansas State Militia, calling his force the Army of the Border.
 Price's incursion was halted by Curtis' victory at the Battle of Westport.
 Curtis was then reassigned to a completely different armed conflict, commanding the Army's "Department of the Northwest," which was in the closing phase of a military response to uprisings in southern Minnesota and Dakota Territory by Native Americans against settlers.